 5. Food may never be used as a weapon to gain political or military advantage either within a state or as an instrument of foreign policy.

-6. States have an obligation to respect, protect, and fulfill the right to access to safe and nutritious food and safe water for minimum nutritional requirements of all people, without discrimination, within their borders who are unable to gain such access on their own.
+6. States have an obligation to respect, protect, and fulfill the right to access to safe, nutritious, and culturally appropriate food and safe water for minimum nutritional requirements of all people, without discrimination, within their borders who are unable to gain such access on their own.